Buntess/fMRI-Flow-Quantification/README.md

 ### 1. Pipe Validation (Noise Robustness)
 **Files:** `pipe_validation.m`, `pipe_plots.m`
 These scripts represent the primary workflow for validating the pipe geometry model.
-The main objective of this validation is to test the model's resilience and determine how robust the pipe modeling is when subjected to varying levels of noise.
+The main objective of this validation is to test the model's resilience and determine how robust the pipe modeling is when subjected to noise.

 ### 2. Funnel Validation (Geometric Approximation)
 **Files:** `funnel_validation.m`, `funnel_plots.m`